vanphuc1201/tp/docs/UserGuide.md

 Examples:

-* `list-contacts` followed by `delete-contact 2` deletes the 2nd contact in StudyCircle.

-* `delete-contact 1` deletes the 1st contact in the current list.
+* `delete-contact 1` deletes the 1st contact in the current displayed list.

 ### Listing all persons : `list-contacts`